Health Insurance Denials

 • 72 hours for urgent care cases.

 There are many reasons for denials or rejections of your claim but the most common ones involve human error, the terms of your policy, and the nature of your medical care.
-You may be more likely to expect a denial when you change healthcare insurance policies and their formulary or network does not include your medication or specialist or your treatment was experimental, cosmetic, or investigational.
+You may be more likely to expect a denial when you change healthcare insurance policies and their formulary or network does not include your medication or specialist, your treatment was experimental, cosmetic, or investigational, or you and/or your healthcare provider attempt to get an exemption such as for a non-formulary medication, unapproved treatments, or out-of-network provider.
+In these cases, you may be able to prevent the denial by submitting documentation of medical necessity with the claim.

 Common Reasons for Rejection (Pre-service Denial)

-• Typos, incorrect CPT codes or dates of service, incomplete or missing information, mistaken identity, and other errors that can occur when a claim form is filed or submitting the form after the due date for the filing are typically the reasons for a rejection.
-These rejections do not usually need to be appealed.
-A phone call to the insurer or submitting a corrected form will often be all that is necessary for simple errors, oversights (incomplete or missing information on the claims form), and coding errors.
+Rejections do not usually need to be appealed.
+A phone call to the insurer or submitting a corrected form will often be all that is necessary for simple errors, oversights, like incomplete or missing information, on the claims form, and coding error.

 Common Reasons for Post-service Denial

-• Is out-of-network, not in your policy’s formulary, or not the standard test or treatment for that condition;
+• Isn’t the standard test or treatment for that condition;

 • Was incorrectly classified as inpatient vs observation;